open-life-science/open-life-science.github.io/_ols-1/week13.md

 # This week

 During this week's cohort call, we will:
--
+- take some time to get to know each other over informal networking opportunity and a pub quiz!

 # Before this meeting

-- Come prepared to share a 2min presentation of your project
+- Brew yourself a nice tea, coffee, or any drink of your choice and bring them along to this call.

 # Resources

 - [Notes](https://docs.google.com/document/d/1f2Y3SCB9OOuxdd5TDehOuynTXvWA6cc13lK5AovgEdI/edit?usp=sharing)
-- Recording (available on the [YouTube channel](https://www.youtube.com/channel/UCs12-ZgnDJOWIWN3Vo1XHXA/) after the call)

 # After this meeting

--
+- Continue on with your project, and connect with others on Gitter or other social media platforms.